bcc-code/bmm-web/README.md

 Until there's a proper login mechanism in place, you'll have to extract a valid token e.g. by accessing https://int-bmm.brunstad.org and extracting it from one of the requests to https://int-bmm-api.brunstad.org.

-_Note:_ If you had an error in your code and the system still shows you the error but you've already fixed it, consider removing the files `.eslintcache` and `.stylelintcache`.
+_Note:_ If you had an error in your code and the system still shows you the error but you've already fixed it, consider running `pnpm clean`.
 If you have this problem often, consider contacting one of the maintainers of the project.

 ## BMM-API-SDK